zuri2102/Zuri_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0JvK0g1WN4c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My first milestone was assembling the rover and getting it to move.
-- This consists of assembling the physical body of the rover, attatching motors, and wiring to the motor driver and Arduino Uno.
+- This consists of assembling the physical body of the rover, attatching motors, and wiring to the motor drive and Arduino Uno.
+- Originally, I had trouble with putting wires into the motor drive.
+However, it turns out that you can loosen and tighten the screws.
 - One battery pack was not enough voltage, so I used two.
 - I then connected the Arduino Uno and uploaded movement code.
 - In the future, I hope to find a neater arrangement for my wires.